jond3k/jonstructs/README.md

         }
     }

 Sometimes the event we're observing is running a tight loop that we don't want to interfere with.
+You can instead have your events pushed to a queue so you can run them in your own thread.

     def observerMayDropEvents = false
+    def observerQueueSize     = 200

 By default we will drop events if the queue gets too big.
 Set this to false to block the event source.